felixlu/awesome-stars/topics.md

 ## hacktoberfest

+- [rajasegar/awesome-htmx](https://github.com/rajasegar/awesome-htmx) - Awesome things about htmx
 - [reflex-dev/reflex](https://github.com/reflex-dev/reflex) - 🕸️ Web apps in pure Python 🐍
 - [rustic-rs/rustic](https://github.com/rustic-rs/rustic) - rustic - fast, encrypted, and deduplicated backups powered by Rust
 - [sparckles/Robyn](https://github.com/sparckles/Robyn) - Robyn is a Super Fast Async Python Web Framework with a Rust runtime.
 - [argoproj/argo-cd](https://github.com/argoproj/argo-cd) - Declarative Continuous Deployment for Kubernetes
 - [DAGWorks-Inc/burr](https://github.com/DAGWorks-Inc/burr) - Build applications that make decisions (chatbots, agents, simulations, etc...).
 Monitor, trace, persist, and execute on your own infrastructure.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
 The best open source alternative to Notion.
-- [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted PaaS for Kubernetes
+- [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted PaaS alternative to Coolify / Vercel / Dokku / Portainer running on Kubernetes
 - [dutchcoders/transfer.sh](https://github.com/dutchcoders/transfer.sh) - Easy and fast file sharing from the command-line.
 - [errbotio/errbot](https://github.com/errbotio/errbot) - Errbot is a chatbot, a daemon that connects to your favorite chat service and bring your tools and some fun into the conversation.
 - [containrrr/watchtower](https://github.com/containrrr/watchtower) - A process for automating Docker container base image updates.